 Jenkins explained how he overcame writing a book that would, according to the experts, be unstable:

 “The key in writing Left Behind for an audience of believers as well as doubters and the uninitiated was to portray credible characters who represented opposing viewpoints.
 I included atheists, agnostics, doubters, the puzzled, the angry.
 I wanted characters anyone could identify with.
 And not all those characters came to see things my way, just as I knew that not all readers would.”
 (Jenkins, 2006)

-The majority of experts agree that authors should write to a single audience, but sometimes the experts are wrong.
-According to Christianity Today
+Most experts agree that authors should write to a single audience, but sometimes the experts are wrong.
+According to Christianity Today,

 “The book launched a series that launched a marketing empire that launched a new set of rules for Christian fiction.
 The series spent a total of 300 weeks–nearly as long as the Tribulation it dramatized–on The New York Times’ bestseller list.”*